BraedenCu/MechanicalKeyboardEsp32/README.md

 # MechanicalKeyboardEsp32

-Just in case anyone is interested
+Just in case anyone is interested. incomplete